Design as Therapy – A New Approach

 Jeon’s foray into this niche began with his 2008 work for the COVE.
 It was commissioned by California Vocations Inc. in Paradise, California as a day program for people with autism and other mental disabilities.
-The executive director for the COVE, Bob Irvine, called Jeon asking if he could help pick out a carpet.
-Before answering the question, Jeon requested more time to learn about Autism.
+Bob Irvine, Executive Director for the COVE, called Jeon asking if he could help pick out a carpet.
+Before answering the question, Jeon requested more time to learn about autism.
 He could not choose the carpet until he knew about the people he was choosing it for.
 To Jeon the carpet was not only about aesthetics but intention.

 Researching Design as Therapy

-Unlike other therapies where there is a specific exercise and a desired effect, the exploration in the SNOEZELEN room is the therapy.
-A lot of the time people with Autism are not able to interact with their environment; their senses are either so berated with stimuli or so under stimulated that they retreat into themselves.
-The point of SNOEZELEN is to provide the motivational stimuli to engage while at the same time induce a state of calm.
+Unlike other therapies where there is a specific exercise and a desired effect, exploration in the SNOEZELEN room is the therapy.
+A lot times people with autism are not able to interact with their environment; their senses are either overwhelmed with stimuli or so under stimulated that they retreat into themselves.
+The point of SNOEZELEN is to provide the motivational stimuli to engage while at the same time inducing a state of calm.
 Moreover, other therapies can take place because the room is designed to support them.